Battle of Bint Jbeil: Aftermath

 Israel sent the elite of its regular forces, the Golani infantry brigade and the Paratroopers brigade to Bint Jbeil.
 The IDF enjoyed a tremendous superiority both in numbers and firepower as well as absolute air superiority.
-The over 5,000 IDF soldiers laying a siege around the town were faced by little more than 100 Hezbollah soldiers.
+The over 5,000 IDF soldiers laying a siege around the town were faced by little more than 100 Hezbollah fighters.
 The IDF failed to conquer the town or to make any other tangible operational achievements.
 According to Kober the Israeli withdrawal was "correctly interpreted by Hizballah as a great victory for the organization".

 The Winograd Commission devoted a special chapter to the battle of Bint Jbeil and especially to the deadly clash on 26 July.
-The commission concluded that what was described as a "division-sized battle" was in reality no more than a "series of limited engagements between IDF forces and Hezbollah soldiers on the eastern edge, and to some extent on the western edge of the town."
+The commission concluded that what was described as a "division-sized battle" was in reality no more than a "series of limited engagements between IDF forces and Hezbollah fighters on the eastern edge, and to some extent on the western edge of the town."
 According to the report the failure capture Bint Jbeil became "a symbol of the unsuccessful action of the Israel Defense Forces throughout the fighting."

 The Israeli leaders primarily responsible for the conduct of the war, Prime minister Olmert, Defense minister Peretz and Chief of Staff Halutz, were all in agreement in their testimony to the Winograd Commission.
 The 2006 Lebanon War would have been a "clear achievement for Israel had the initial limited ground operations in Maroun ar-Ras and Bint Jbeil been successful".